-1. The non-attached side of a dwelling unit shall be three feet, otherwise a zero-lot line is assumed.

-2. Maximum building height: three stories and a basement but not to exceed height listed above.

-3. Maximum building height: one story and a basement but not to exceed height listed above.

-4. GFA in this instance does not include covered porches or accessory structures as defined per CMC 18.17.040.
+- 1. The non-attached side of a dwelling unit shall be three feet, otherwise a zero-lot line is assumed. - 2.
+Maximum building height: three stories and a basement but not to exceed height listed above. - 3.
+Maximum building height: one story and a basement but not to exceed height listed above. - 4.
+GFA in this instance does not include covered porches or accessory structures as defined per CMC 18.17.040.

-Commented [LH19]: Driveways are not deep enough as vehicles hang out over the sidewalk.